luisit094/luisit094/_posts/2017-01-04-sample-model-02.md

 # Jet

-High poly version of a jet model used in a mobile game i developed.
+High poly version of a jet model used in a mobile game I developed.